 Farm Africa, Ethiopia: Evaluation of a climate change resilient livelihoods project for Farm Africa in Northern Ethiopia.
 Two separate QuIP studies conducted in 2014 and 2015 as part of the ART project.

-Oxfam GB, Ethiopia: Post-project QuIP study assessing the impact of the Coffee Value Chain project on women’s empowerment in Jimmu Zone, Oromia Region – complementing a quasi-experimental impact assessment.
+Oxfam GB, Ethiopia: Post-project QuIP study assessing the impact of Oxfam‘s Coffee Value Chain project on women’s empowerment in Jimmu Zone, Oromia Region – complementing a quasi-experimental impact assessment.
 48 interviews and 8 focus group discussions across six coffee cooperative groups.
 Carried out by BSDR between April-July 2016.
-Read their review of the two evaluations here.
+You can read Oxfam’s review of the two evaluations here.

-Diageo, Ethiopia: ‘Deep dive’ impact study of Meta Brewery’s programme to support smallholder barley producers in two Zones of Oromia Region.
+Diageo, Ethiopia: ‘Deep dive’ impact study of Diageo’s programme to support smallholder barley producers in two Zones of Oromia Region.
 48 interviews and 8 focus groups across two farmer’s groups in each Zone.
 Carried out by BSDR between July-Sep 2016.
-Diageo have shared their summary of the report.
+Diageo have shared their summary of the report here.

 Tearfund, Uganda: Evaluation of Tearfund’s Church & Community Mobilisation programme in two districts in Uganda.
 48 interviews and 8 focus groups.
 Carried out by BSDR between Nov 2016 – Jan 2017.
+You can read the full QuIP report here.
 Tearfund published their own summary report which you can read here.

 Tree Aid, Ghana: Evaluation of Tree Aid’s Non Timber Forest Products (NTFP) project on the livelihoods and wellbeing of intended beneficiaries at the household level.
 24 interviews and 4 focus groups.
 Carried out by BSDR between January – February 2017.

-Habitat for Humanity International, India: Housing microfinance impact evaluation of MBIND MFI financial products and services in Southern India.
+Habitat for Humanity International, India: Housing microfinance impact evaluation of Habitat for Humanity‘s MBIND MFI financial products and services project in Southern India.
 Impact assessment and institutional assessment.
 72 interviews and 8 focus groups across two microfinance institutions in Tamil Nadu and Kerala, India.
 Carried out by BSDR and M-CRIL between September 2016 – April 2017.
+Habitat for Humanity published their own report which you can read here.

 Save the Children, Ethiopia: Evaluation of an early action intervention to mitigate impacts of predicted poor rains on a drought-affected community in the Somaliland region.
 24 interviews, 4 focus groups.
 Carried out by BSDR between August-November 2017.

-Rutgers International, Kenya: Evaluation of a sexual and reproductive health rights education programme with young people between 15-24 years old.
+Rutgers International, Kenya: Evaluation of a Rutgers International sexual and reproductive health rights education programme with young people between 15-24 years old.
 24 interviews, 4 focus groups.
 Carried out by BSDR between April-June 2018.

 Voscur, Bristol UK: Evaluation of the services Voscur provide to Bristol’s voluntary, community and social enterprise sector (VCSE) and the wider context affecting their work.
-Read more here.
+24 organisation interviews.
+Carried out by BSDR between February-March 2018.
+You can read a summary blog about the study here.